-Blogging is More Than Posting To Instagram
+1. Blogging is More Than Posting To Instagram

-Which then leads to my next point…
+This then leads to my next point…

-Blogging is Fun Work, But Hard Work
+2. Blogging is Fun Work, But Hard Work

-Making Money is Possible, But Not Instant
+3. Making Money is Possible, But Not Instant

 Yes, blogging is a job.
 Yes, you can make money from it.
 No, it might not happen instantly.
 You have to put in the work and keep going consistently.
 I would love to reiterate the common phrase people use in the blogging world that it’s not about the numbers and you should be doing it because you love it, but if blogging is your job or you want to make it your job the numbers do matter.

-People In Your Real Life Just Don’t Get It
+4. People In Your Real Life Just Don’t Get It

 I’ve been seeing tweets from other bloggers circulating a lot lately about how they get more support from strangers and Internet friends more than their friends and family.
 And I don’t think I’ve ever related more to a tweet than that one.
-Isn’t it so weird that we’re so quick to uplift strangers or people we don’t know in real life, but when someone in your family or a close friend says that they’re going to start their own business we’re so quick to think/say that it’ll never work and they’ll fall flat.
+Isn’t it so weird that we’re so quick to uplift strangers or people we don’t know in real life, but when someone in your family or a close friend says that they’re going to start their own business we’re so quick to think/say that it’ll never work and they’ll fall flat?
 I just don’t understand that.

-It Gets Lonely
+5. It Gets Lonely

 I would say I’m as introverted as it gets and 100% an INFJ, but it would also be really nice if I had a couple of blogger girlfriends near me.
 I’m at home, by myself, five out of seven days a week.
 And I love it – for the most part – when I’m getting things done.
 But other times when I start to slow down I notice just how much time I spend by myself.
 Even if alone time is something I highly value, too much of a good thing is just as bad.